Transcendence and normality of complex numbers via Hurwitz continued fractions: Abstract

 \section{Abstract}

+We study the topological, dynamical, and descriptive set-theoretic properties of Hurwitz continued fractions.
 Hurwitz continued fractions associate an infinite sequence of Gaussian integers to every complex number which is not a Gaussian rational.
-However, the resulting space of sequences of Gaussian integers $\Omega$ is not closed.
-In this paper, we show that $\Omega$ contains a natural subset whose closure $\overline{\mathsf{R}}$ encodes continued fraction expansions of complex non-Gaussian rationals.
-Furthermore, by means of an algorithm that we develop, we exhibit for each complex non-Gaussian rational $z$ a sequence belonging to $\overline{\mathsf{R}}$ giving a continued fraction expansion of $z$.
-We also prove that $(\overline{\mathsf{R}}, \sigma)$ is a subshift with a feeble specification property.
+The resulting space of sequences of Gaussian integers $\Omega$ is not closed.
+Using an iterative procedure, we show that $\Omega$ contains a natural subset whose closure $\overline{\mathsf{R}}$ encodes continued fraction expansions of complex numbers which are not Gaussian rationals.
+We prove that $(\overline{\mathsf{R}}, \sigma)$ is a subshift with a feeble specification property.
 As an application, we determine the rank in the Borel hierarchy of the set of Hurwitz normal numbers with respect to the complex Gauss measure.
-More precisely, we prove that it is a $\Pi_0^3$-complete set.
-As a second application, we construct a family of complex transcendental numbers with bounded partial quotients.
+We also construct a family of complex transcendental numbers with bounded partial quotients.